spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/total-rewards/benefits/modern-health/index.html.md

 GitLab offers mental health care services to all team members and their eligible family members via [Modern Health](https://www.joinmodernhealth.com/).
 Modern Health provides technology and professional support to help reduce stress, feel more engaged, and be happier.
 Through GitLab, you have access to 6 coaching sessions and 6 therapy sessions each at no cost to you as well as 100+ digital programs & mediations and unlimited live provider-led group sessions or circles.

-For more information on Modern Health and getting started, we recorded an [information session](https://drive.google.com/file/d/1dodfWAPP3XDWUmDI9bB5jaqxOe3Bieqe/view?usp=sharing) in April 2021 and another session in [December 2021](https://drive.google.com/file/d/1emrCtcTiOJzxma1895qOzEXLKtpXsj9d/view?usp=sharing) that walks a team member through valuable information about this benefit and how to start utilizing it.
+For more information on Modern Health and getting started, we recorded an [information session](https://drive.google.com/file/d/10jn8_UoqtMwHpYLaKQpGRfDwgxeN_65h/view?usp=sharing) in October 2022 that walks team members through valuable information about this benefit and how to start utilizing it.

 ### What does Modern Health offer?